Herobrine8761/Water-Spray-portable-and-reliable/Security.md

 ## Bugs

-If you find any issue or bug with the file or in the project, please do open a new issue for it.
+If you find any issue or bug with the file or in the project, please do open a new issue for it, or please start a discussion.